SeismicSystems/unyfy-share/README.md

 ```
 if you're running the matching engine locally.

-## Running the client in manual mode
+## Running the demo in manual mode

 ### Compiling circuits and deploying contracts